martini-contrib/strict/README.md

 [1]: //github.com/go-martini/martini

 This repo contains a set of utilities that help you make a well-behaving, strict API using the awesome Martini framework.
+The are tested and ready-to-use handlers for the following responses:

+* 405 Method Not Allowed + Allow header
+* 406 Not Acceptable
+* 415 Unsupported Media Type

+There is also a helper function to negotiate the request content type, according to [RFC2616 Section 14][4].

 ## Usage